MS-DOS and Windows command line at command

 The at command enables users to schedule tasks to be performed at a specified time and date.

-The at command is an external command that is available in the below Microsoft operating systems as the at.exe file.
+At is an external command that is available for the following Microsoft operating systems as the at.exe file.

 The AT command schedules commands and programs to run on a computer at a specified time and date.
 The Schedule service must be running to use the AT command.